scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 permalink: "/docs/dialogs_and_alerts/"
 ---

 ScalaFX 8.0.40 added support for Alerts and Dialogs.
-Dialog API allows for opening a dialog window and returning input from the user.
-The result can be as simple as type of button used to close the dialog.
+The Dialog API allows for opening a dialog window and returning input from the user.
+The result can be as simple as the type of button used to close the dialog.
 A custom dialog allows for returning an arbitrary result.

 Simple Alerts